hyperpixelsnow/hyperpixelsnow/README.md

 - 👋 Hi, I’m @hyperpixelsnow
-- 👀 I’m interested in ...
+- 👀 I’m interested in creating value-added technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to generate original NFTs and mint them in bulk.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blockchain technology
 - 📫 Reach me on ig @hyperpixelsnow

 <!---